 1. Certain persons ineligible for appointment

-A person is not eligible to be appointed as a trustee if the person is an undischarged bankrupt or a person whose property is subject to an order or arrangement under the laws relating to bankruptcy.
+A person is not eligible to be appointed as a trustee if the person is, according to the Interpretation Act 1984 section 13D, a bankrupt or a person whose affairs are under insolvency laws.

+[Clause 1 amended by No. 18 of 2009 s.
+92(2).]

 2. Nomination for appointment

 When a vacancy under section 5(1)(c)(ii) is to be filled the Minister shall request The University of Western Australia to nominate a member of its staff for appointment and if a nomination is received within the time specified by the Minister in his request the vacancy shall be filled in accordance with that nomination.